 The rule engine is a powerful feature of AWS IoT Core.
 It evaluates every message published on MQTT topics.
 If a message matches the SQL-like query in a rule (SELECT * FROM 'iot/wearable/data'), it triggers the associated action.
 In our case, it forwards the entire message payload to our Kinesis stream.

-Step 3: Creating the Lambda Processing Function
+Step 3: Build Lambda Function for Real-Time Data Processing

 Now for the brains of our operation.
 We'll write a Lambda function that reads batches of records from the Kinesis stream, processes them, and sends them on for storage.